 Are you ready for events based reporting?
-From 1 July 2018 all SMSFs in Australia need to report certain events to the ATO if they have members with total superannuation account balances of $1 million or more.
+From 1 July 2018 all SMSFs in Australia need to report certain events to the ATO.
 Hence the term events based reporting.

-Events based reporting is to allow the ATO to monitor the transfer balance accounts of funds in retirement phase that are close to the cap.
-And so to monitor compliance with the transfer balance cap.
+Events based reporting is to allow the ATO to monitor the transfer balance accounts of funds in retirement phase.
+To monitor compliance with the transfer balance cap.
 Events based reporting will have wide-reaching implications for the SMSF industry.

 SMSF Events Based Reporting

 On 9 November 2017 the ATO finalised its position on events based reporting.
 It seems that the ATO listened to the SMSF industry’s concerns.
-A uniform reporting deadline for all events will make it easier to implement these changes.
-And only applying the reporting regime to members in retirement phase with superannuation account balances of $1m or more is also a substantial concession by the ATO.
+A more uniform reporting deadline for all events will make it easier to implement these changes.
+And only applying the quarterly reporting regime to members in retirement phase with total superannuation account accounts (TBA) of $1m or more is also a substantial concession by the ATO.

 The 30 June 2017 pension balances are the starting point for the ATOs events based reporting regime.
-From 1 July 2018 SMSFs will need to report all events impacting a member’s transfer balance cap, but only if the total superannuation account balance is $1m or more.
+From 1 July 2018 SMSFs will need to report all events impacting a member’s transfer balance cap – quarterly if the total superannuation account is $1m or more.
 Funds would have to report

 - Commencement of a new SMSF pension